 PR storytelling (or the ability to tell stories) is something everyone talks about, but no one knows what to do about.
 Namely, how to use PR storytelling to promote a company or brand.

 What Is This Phenomenon—PR Storytelling?

 “Marketing is storytelling.”— Seth Godin

 An important task of the storyteller is to maintain a balance between content based on real events and a fictional plot.
-To solve this problem, you can use real history to present the present affairs’ state, after which you smoothly go to a hypothetical picture to describe the desired future.
+To solve this problem, you can use real history to present the present state of affairs, after which you smoothly go to a hypothetical picture to describe the desired future.

 Good PR Storytelling, What Does It Look Like?

 Several PR storytelling principles help make history more effective:

 - introduction to the plot of a typical representative of the target audience of the company;

 - The problems described in history should be close to real-life.